nova-pkgs/python/Doc/library/profile.rst

 often and for how long various parts of the program executed.
 These statistics can be formatted into reports via the :mod:`pstats` module.

-The Python standard library provides two different implementations of the same profiling interface:
+The Python standard library provides three different implementations of the same profiling interface:

 1. :mod:`cProfile` is recommended for most users; it's a C extension with